sammi-turner/Python-Examples/README.md

 However, given that Python3 is a mature language that is fairly popular in academia and industry, there is a suprising amount of training data for them to work with.

-Once you have generated the code that you want in Python3, manually making the changes required to turn it into valid Mojo code is not so hard.

 <br>

 ## Learning Python3 with LLMs